Won’t heat — E63 error

 - The dryer shuts off early and repeatedly displays the E63 fault

-This issue is most commonly caused by a failed gas valve coil, a faulty igniter, or a tripped thermal limiter that cuts off the heat source before it can ignite properly.
+This issue is most often caused by a failed gas valve coil, a faulty igniter, or a tripped thermal limiter that cuts off the heat source before it can ignite properly.

 - Unplug the dryer from the power outlet before starting any repair — never work on a live appliance.